dreth/CaptureTheEther/reports/accounts/FuzzyIdentity.md

 2. We need that our contract address has the particular property that when it is operated with the `mask` as defined in `isBadCode` using a bitwise and (`&`) that its returning value is the value of `id`, which is any hex with `badc0de` in it, in any position.

-This last particular qualiy is especially difficult to attain (at least compared to the first one).
+This last particular quality is especially difficult to attain (at least compared to the first one).
 The reason for this is that we need to bruteforce the address of this to-be-deployed contract that we will use to interact with the FuzzyIdentityChallenge contract.

 Given that contract addresses are deterministic and computed using the deployer's address and the nonce in which the contract wil be deployed, we can generate lots of different contract addresses in three ways in order to bruteforce it: